open-formulieren/open-forms/docs/installation/config.rst

   reasons.
 New installations should opt-out.
 If ``False``, the OIDC callback URL is ``/auth/oidc/callback/``, if ``True``, it is ``/org-oidc/callback/``.

+* ``DIGID_EHERKENNING_OIDC_STRICT``: Enable strict claim processing/validation when
+  using :ref:`configuration_authentication_oidc_digid`,
+  :ref:`configuration_authentication_oidc_eherkenning` or
+  :ref:`configuration_authentication_oidc_machtigen`.
+Defaults to ``False``.
+You can also add a feature flag in the admin interface to enable this behaviour.

+  .. versionadded:: 2.7.0
+     A formal and more complete authentication context data model is used - existing installations likely do not provide all this information yet.

 * ``SESSION_EXPIRE_AT_BROWSER_CLOSE``: Controls if sessions expire at browser close.
   This applies to both the session of end-users filling out forms and staff using the administrative interface.
 Enabling this forces users to log in every time they open